raulniconico/Nuwa0.0.1/README.md

 ActivationFunc is a class which contains several static activation function methods: sigmoid, ReLU, LeakyReLU, tanh or none. it takes features from the last layer.
 You also have two methods to use activation functions.
 One is define inside **Layer** class.
 Or, **NN** provide activation function as **Layer**.

+All variables are as follows: type, input_dim, output_dim, activation, BN = False.
+The last variable BN accepts a Boolean argument, if True, batch normalization will be performed and two complete examples are provided in **Nuwa.ipynb**.

 ## <div align="center">Optimizer class</div>
 **Optimizer** is the most important class in the architecture of Nuwa, as the training process and testing process are provided by it: